qmk/qmk_firmware/docs/mod_tap.md

 }
 ```

-Enabling `IGNORE_MOD_TAP_INTERRUPT` is recommended for using Mod-Tap on alphanumeric keys to avoid hold function taking precendence when the next key is pressed quickly.
+Enabling `IGNORE_MOD_TAP_INTERRUPT` is recommended when using Mod-Tap on alphanumeric keys to avoid hold function taking precendence when the next key is pressed quickly.
 See [Ignore Mod Tap Interrupt](tap_hold.md#ignore-mod-tap-interrupt) for more details.

 ### Changing both tap and hold